 Concentrations of credit risk with respect to accounts receivable are limited due to our large number of customers and their dispersion across different industries and geographic areas.
-We maintain allowances for expected returns, disputes, adjustments, incentives and collectability.
+We maintain allowances for expected returns, disputes, adjustments, incentives and credit losses.
 These allowances are deducted from accounts receivable on our Consolidated Balance Sheets.

-Accounts receivable allowances changed to reflect amounts charged (credited) to operating results by (\$11) million, \$11 million and (\$9) million in 2019, 2018 and 2017, respectively.
+Accounts receivable allowances changed to reflect amounts charged (credited) to operating results by \$3 million, (\$11) million and \$11 million in 2020, 2019 and 2018, respectively.